ioBroker/ioBroker.js-controller/docs/en/config/cli.md

 - enabled   - list all enabled instances
 - disabled  - list all disabled instances
 - port      - list all instances with port
-- ip        - list all instacnes, that can be binded to some IP
+- ip        - list all instances, that can be bound to some IP
 - ssl       - list all instances, where SSL can be enabled

 Using: ```iobroker list instances --enabled``` to list all enabled instances